vmolab/solx/README.md

 Our mid-term goals:

 - support EOF
-- further reduce gas consumption and bytecode size
+- further reduce gas usage and bytecode size
 - eliminate the need for inline assembly for efficiency
 - emit [ethdebug](https://ethdebug.github.io/format/index.html) for optimized code
-- run more real-life smart-contracts in CI
+- run more tests of real-life projects in CI

 ## Installation